Zachhaaa/zachpuglia-portfolio/content/wood-speaker.md

  2. Calculate the side lengths using trigonometry and the formulas above
  3. Cut 5"x0.75" wood vertically on the miter saw
  4. Use the table saw to make rabbet cuts for the front and back plates of the speaker to slot in
- 5. Use the miter saw to make 22.5 degree cuts so the boards glue together to form the octagon
+ 5. Use the miter saw to make 22.5-degree cuts so the boards glue together to form the octagon
- 6. Glue the sides together and hold it together with tape while drying
+ 6. Glue the sides together and hold them together with tape while drying
  7. Cut out the front and back plates on the miter saw
  8. Drill the holes for the speaker, tweeter, and port on the back using hole saws of the correct size
  9. Chamfer the woofer holes with a router